d-lowes/osticket-post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
-This is great practice for aspiring Help Desk professionals to triage and solve tickets.<br />
+This is great practice for aspiring Help Desk professionals to triage and solve tickets.
+After this tutorial all accounts will be setup to create a simulated help desk environment!<br />

 <h2>Environments and Technologies Used</h2>